 What type of writing do you edit?

-I provide developmental editing for book-length fiction, especially literary, YA, mystery, historical, and speculative.
+I provide developmental editing for book-length fiction, especially literary, upmarket, YA, mystery, historical, and speculative.

 I copyedit both fiction and nonfiction, especially novels, short stories, memoirs, and creative nonfiction essays.
 If you’re not sure about a project, please ask!